ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 });
 ```

-This task takes any file that ends with `.js` extension inside the `./js` directory, check for code errors with jshint, then concatenate them to `app.js`, and as we need a minified output; it's time to rename the file to `app.min.js`, then minify the code, and in the the last step, output the file to the `./js` directory.
+This task takes any file that ends with `.js` extension inside the `./js` directory, check for code errors with jshint, then concatenate them to `app.js`, and as we need a minified output; it's time to rename the file to `app.min.js`, then minify the code, and in the last step, output the file to the `./js` directory.

 At this point, create a `.jshintrc` configuration file in the theme root, which is a simple JSON file that specifies which JSHint options to turn on or off, for example: